amsehili/genRSS/README.md

 ### Access your podcast from another machine/device:

-`localhost:8080` are you host name and your http server port respectively.
-This pair is automatically used by `genRSS` as prefix for items in the generated podcast.
+`localhost:8080` are your host name and your http server port respectively.
+This pair is automatically used by `genRSS` as a prefix for items in the generated podcast.
 Alternatively, you can use your machine's IP address instead of localhost.
 This is particularly useful if you want to access your podcast from another machine or a mobile device that share the same network.

 **Example:**